NFA061 – 20.00 Hours

-Students must have or will have responsibilities as the practitioner who provides services at the program delivery level.
+Participants must have or will have responsibilities as the practitioner who provides services at the program delivery level.
 This includes the person who is responsible for the identification, intake, screening, educational intervention, follow-up, and evaluation of the program services and results.

-Students representing the fire service are encouraged to partner with other agencies for this training.
+Participants representing the fire service are encouraged to partner with other agencies for this training.
 Partners can include, but are not limited to, fire investigators, law enforcement, mental health, social services, juvenile justice or other stakeholders who can assist in building and maintaining programs in their communities.

 Continuing Education And Professional Credits

 Note: Live Online Instructor-Led (webinar) courses are not eligible for TCOLE credit.